EzeeLearning/constellate/README.md

 Full Moodle plugin installation instructions available <a href="https://docs.moodle.org/310/en/Installing_plugins">here</a>.

+### Setup

+After installation the plugin doesn't require any configuration.
+It just needs to be added to your Moodle dashboard as a block.

+1. Enable customisation on the dashboard homepage by clicking 'Customise this page'.
+2. Select 'Add a block' from the left menu
+3. Select Ezee Constellate Dashboard
+4. Reposition the block to the desired location

+#### Optional
+By using the Moodle Default Dashboard page and integrated roles you can set the Constellate Dashboard to automatically appear for all users or specific users e.g. managers or teachers.

 ### Settings

 Settings can be found at Site administration > Plugins > Block > Ezee Constellate